Surf (Roddy Frame album): Album cover

-The album cover shows a night-time skyline of London, in particular the tower of Guy's Hospital and is taken from the tower block Burwash House on Weston Street, London SE1 by photographer Hannah Grace Deller (Roddy's then girlfriend) inspired by the photo Nightview of Berenice Abbott made in 1932 in New York City.
-The photo was a memory from Hannah Grace Deller's childhood as she had lived in Burwash House and grew up in Bermondsey and was born in Guys Hospital.
+The album cover shows a night-time skyline of London, in particular the tower of Guy's Hospital and is taken from the tower block Burwash House on Weston Street, London SE1 by photographer Hannah Grace Deller (Roddy's then girlfriend) inspired by the photo Nightview by Berenice Abbott made in 1932 in New York City.
+The photo was a memory from Hannah Grace Deller's childhood as she had lived in Burwash House and grew up in Bermondsey and was born in Guy's Hospital.

 Track listing

 All tracks written by Roddy Frame.